What is a Developing Country?

 1. Increase standard and job opportunity from different land:

-Well, you must have learnt this earlier that international trading markets have expanded a lot, into a huge overseas business, over the decade.
+Well, you must have learned this earlier that international trading markets have expanded a lot, into a huge overseas business, over the decade.
 These international markets have made way for the new companies of the developed countries into the developing sectors of the world.
 They not only create significant job vacancies for skilled people but also give opportunity to increase the standard of the living of the people.
 Moreover, this particular opportunity also helps people settle with their families within the place of employment.
 In addition to the emotional support, this makes it possible to save significantly.
 In addition, the standard of living also increases with better opportunities.

 2. Chance of expanding into new market with certain facilities: